JDNdeveloper/EZJavaTextParser/README.md

 You set these flags in the constructor or using setPattern(String, boolean, boolean).

-# after: This allows for there to be trailing text after the pattern.
+* "afterOkay": This allows for there to be trailing text after the pattern.

-# before: This allows for leading text before the pattern.
+* "beforeOaky": This allows for leading text before the pattern.

 Both can be enabled at the same time.